tlabs-data/tablesaw-parquet/README.md

 | DateTimeColumn | INT64 (TIMESTAMP: MILLIS, not UTC) |  |
 | InstantColumn | INT64 (TIMESTAMP: MILLIS, UTC) |  |

-Note that a tablesaw Table written to parquet and read back will have the following changes:
+Note that a tablesaw Table written to parquet and read back with default conversion will have the following changes:

 * TextColumns will be read back as StringColumns.
 * If the *minimizeColumnSizes* option is not set (which is the default), Floats will be changed to Doubles and Shorts to Integers.